Have problems with your Acura power steering? If the power steering fluid level is low, you will hear a whine when you turn the steering wheel.

 - Add power steering fluid if the level is low.

-This guide applies to multiple Acuras, including TL, CL, RL, TSX, RDS, ILX, TLX, RLX, MDX, ZDX.
+This guide applies to multiple Acuras, including TL, CL, RL, TSX, RDS, ILX, TLX, RLX, MDX, and ZDX.

 - Acura makes a groaning noise when turning the steering wheel,